Fibromyalgia targets the muscles and soft tissue, but first, you may notice your sleep patterns are changing and lately, you are just worn out.

 - Pain – Sharp pains spread to all areas of the body, making hugging undesirable at this point.
 The good news is that the pain goes away for sufferers who benefit from a fibromyalgia migraine treatment.

-Why do people get fibromyalgia?
+Why do people get it?

 According to webmd.com, fibromyalgia syndrome happens mostly after a momentous period or event in one’s life.
 In the same way, a traumatic illness can bring on symptoms.
 Research shows fibromyalgia causes are a series of stressors, mental and physical.